 Muscle Hypertrophy (over-development)

-This altesr the appearance of the person (Figure 19).
+This alters the appearance of the person (Figure 19).
 This also increases the strength of the muscle resulting in even greater damage to the teeth during sleep bruxism events.

 The only effective treatment for reducing this muscle hypertrophy is with the use of Botox injections, which has been shown to reduce excessive muscle mass over a few treatments.